 Nurses, midwives, and physicians working in emergencies provide the sexual and reproductive health services needed to achieve the objectives of the MISP.
 IAWG has designed a series of short clinical outreach refresher trainings (S-CORTs) in order to reinforce previously acquired knowledge and skills of health care staff tasked with providing these priority services.
-Uterine Evacuation in Crisis Settings Using Manual Vacuum Aspiration is one of these modules.
-It was designed to be either a stand-alone training in uterine evacuation with medical methods, or to be combined with the module on Uterine Evacuation in Crisis Settings Using Medications.
+Uterine Evacuation in Crisis Settings Using Manual Vacuum Aspiration: Refresher Course for Health Care Providers is one of these modules.
+It was designed to be either a stand-alone training in uterine evacuation with medical methods, or to be combined with the module on Uterine Evacuation in Crisis Settings Using Medications: Training Course for Health Care Providers.
 When combined, the modules provide a training on both uterine evacuation technologies for the crisis setting.
 Please visit www.iawg.net/scorts to access all trainings in the series and more information on their use.